 parent and child online tutoring

-Nowadays, hiring tutors online is largely more affordable compared to private lessons.
-Online tutoring services typically charge set monthly or hourly fees for tutoring, while private tutoring may incur additional fees for travel time and other costs involved, such as study materials.
+Nowadays, hiring tutors online is largely more affordable compared to in-person lessons.
+Online tutoring services typically charge set monthly or hourly fees for tutoring, while in-person tutoring may incur additional fees for travel time and other costs involved, such as study materials.

-The tutor pay rate per hour online is somewhere between $25 and $50, whereas private classes or group tutoring sessions can get up to $80 and more.
+The rate per hour for online tutoring is between $25 and $60, whereas in-person classes or group tutoring sessions can get $80 per hour and more.

-Prior to the pandemic, online tutoring was a much less popular option due to worries that it may not be as engaging as in-person lessons.
-However, the last few years have caused a significant shift in views toward online learning, and being the only consistent education medium available for a long time is now looked upon more favorably.
+Pre-pandemic, online tutoring was a less popular option due to worries that it may not be as engaging as in-person lessons.
+However, the last few years have caused a significant shift in views toward online learning, and is now looked upon more favorably.

 With the rise of online education and the help of platforms like Zoom, Teams, and Google Meet, tutors have had to adapt to new teaching skills to accommodate virtual learning.